skvaskov/RTD/README.md

 All the code in this repository runs in MATLAB (R2018a or newer).

 This repository contains everything you need to start playing with RTD.
-We have included a "frozen in time" version of our simulator repository, and RTD repository.
+We have included a "frozen in time" version of our [simulator](https://github.com/skousik/simulator) repository.

 To run the comparison code, you'll need to get [GPOPS](http://www.gpops2.com/) (free for academic).